-The former Celtic youth scored the decisive goal in Saints' 3-1 win over Kilmarnock as they rounded off their Clydesdale Bank Premier League campaign with just their third away victory of the season.
+The former Celtic youth scored the decisive goal in Saints' 3-1 win over Kilmarnock, with Conor Newton adding a third after Kris Boyd had cancelled out John McGinn's opener, as Lennon's side rounded off their Clydesdale Bank Premier League campaign with just their third away victory of the season.

-Kilmarnock boss Kenny Shiels did confirm he has won the race to sign the Buddies Scottish Communities League Cup-winning goalkeeper Craig Samson.
+Kilmarnock boss Kenny Shiels did confirm he had won the race to sign the Buddies' Scottish Communities League Cup-winning goalkeeper Craig Samson.

 But Lennon has not given up hope of keeping hold of another two heroes from that Hampden victory over Hearts, on-loan Newcastle duo Paul Dummett and Conor Newton.